Susannah Oland: Career

 John supposedly studied as an Anglican minister at Cambridge, but worked as a tobacconist and a dealer in tea and beer in Bristol after he and Susannah married.
-He filed bankruptcy in 1844, and then studied accounting, going to work at the London and South Western Railway.
+He filed for bankruptcy in 1844, and then studied accounting, going to work at the London and South Western Railway.
 By 1851, the family had reestablished themselves sufficiently to hire a servant girl and a nurse, and were living in Trowbridge, Wiltshire, England.
 A decade later, the family of nine was farming near Hawley, by Farnborough, Surrey (now in Hampshire), England.
 In 1862, John immigrated to Nova Scotia, Canada, leaving Susannah to tend the farm and family.
 He was employed with the Nova Scotia Railway, a part of the intercontinental railway project and she brewed beer.
 Within three years, the family was reunited and rented a house in Dartmouth, where Susannah set up her brewing operation in the garden shed behind their home.

-Captain Francis de Winton, a friend of the family, suggested that they market Susannah's "Brown October Ale" and John, whose time with the railroad had ended, agreed.
+Captain Francis de Winton, a friend of the family, suggested that they market Susannah's "Brown October Ale" and John, whose time with the railway had ended, agreed.
 On 14 August 1867 the business was incorporated with John designated as manager, places set aside for three of his sons, with funds provided by de Winton, George Harvey and Thomas Mowbray.
 Though Susannah was the chief brewer and had been the inspiration for the business, her name was not on the agreement.
 Because they started the business in the Turtle Grove District of Dartmouth, it was called the Turtle Grove Brewery.
 Within a short time, there were nine employees and the business was the third largest operating in Dartmouth.
 John's name may have been on the paperwork, but Susannah ran the business.

 When John died in a riding accident on 20 October 1870 Oland was left with no control over the brewery.
 Compounding matters, de Winton had been transferred to Gibraltar and the other two partners sold their interests to a manager, George Fraser, who had formerly been employed with a competing firm.
 Undaunted, Oland continued working at the brewery, which had been renamed the "Army and Navy Brewery", in honor of her biggest patrons.
 For eight years, the business operated under that name, though it was destroyed and rebuilt twice because of fire.
 In 1877, after receiving an inheritance from a relative in England, Oland bought out Fraser and published a notice of the partnership's dissolution in a Halifax newspaper.
 She began operating the brewery under the gender neutral name, "S. Oland, Sons and Company", training her sons to be brewmasters.
 For the remainder of her life, she worked at the brewery; as of 2011 she is the only woman to have run the business.